digitalrightswatch/digitalrightswatch.org.au/content/blog/2020-10-02-newsletter-september-roundup.md

   - tiktok

 ---
 **The Data Availability and Transparency Bill**
-When it comes to things too long to read, the 104 page [exposure draft][1] of the Data Availability and Transparency (DAT) Bill and accompanying documents might not be super high on your list of things to do this weekend—that’s why we’re here.
+When it comes to things too long to read, the 104 page [exposure draft][1] of the Data Availability and Transparency (DAT) Bill and accompanying documents might not be super high on your list of things to do this weekend—that's why we're here.
-The DAT bill is the next step in facilitating opening and sharing public sector data to “unlock the full potential of public sector data in Australia.”
-Because none of us can really opt out from public sector data processing and collection, the way government agencies treat our data and understand the notion of what we are—or aren’t—able to consent to is absolutely critical.
+The DAT bill is the next step in facilitating opening and sharing public sector data to "unlock the full potential of public sector data in Australia."
+Because none of us can really opt out from public sector data processing and collection, the way government agencies treat our data and understand the notion of what we are—or aren't—able to consent to is absolutely critical.
 Conflating data sets from agencies with wildly different mandates compounds the threat to individuals (if there is ever a breach) and muddles our understanding of what data is held where.
 The necessity and proportionality of the measures proposed in the draft seem out of whack to us to say the least.
 No, thank you.

 The DAT Bill stands to drastically alter how government organisations share public sector data.
 We will be providing a submission to the National Data Commissioner and will share it on our website, stay tuned!

 **TikTok Troubles**
 You may or may not have tuned into the saga that is TikTok.
-It’s the story that keeps on giving: data ethics, international politics, power-hungry politicians, data-hungry corporations, lip syncing and dance videos… what more could you want?
+It's the story that keeps on giving: data ethics, international politics, power-hungry politicians, data-hungry corporations, lip syncing and dance videos… what more could you want?

 Following controversy around the immense amounts of data that TikTok collects, and accusations that the parent company, ByteDance, share information with the Chinese Government and are able to manipulate and influence its users, Trump signed an executive order to ban TikTok from the US unless the American operations of the app gets sold to a US company.
-(For more on how this doesn’t solve the issue, check out [this op-ed][2] written by our Campaigner, Samantha Floreani, from earlier in the year).
+(For more on how this doesn't solve the issue, check out [this op-ed][2] written by our Campaigner, Samantha Floreani, from earlier in the year).

 After a handful of companies threw their hats in the ring, Microsoft looked to be the most promising—until the Chinese Government issued new regulations so that any transfer of technology to a foreign buyer would require permission from the Chinese Government.
 Needless to say, they rejected Microsoft.

-In the end, Oracle, the relatively old-school database software company, has emerged as the “winner.”
+In the end, Oracle, the relatively old-school database software company, has emerged as the "winner."
 It remains unclear to what extent Oracle will take over TikTok operations or if they will gain access to the algorithm that made the app so popular in the first place.
 It also remains to be seen what this means for Australian users of TikTok and their data.
 What we do know is, all of this sets a precedent for how future internet platforms are built and owned, and who gets to control flows of information.

 From our perspective, too much of this conversation has been around which tech giant (and which government) gets to consolidate more power, rather than grappling with the actual problems created by the underlying data-hungry, privacy-invasive models these platforms are run on.

 <div class="wp-block-image">